ohxyz/datatable/README.md

 # Datatable
-Datatable with sorting capacity in React
+Datatable with sorting functionality in React

 # Example
 ```